OmerShubi/omershubi.github.io/content/authors/admin/_index.md

 first_name: Omer
 email: ""
 ---
-I am a PhD student in Data Science at the Language, Computation and Cognitition [(LaCC) Lab](https://lacclab.github.io/) at the Technion.
+I am a PhD student in Data Science at the Technion, working under the supervision of [Yevgeni Berzak](https://dds.technion.ac.il/academicstaff/yevgeni-berzak/) at the Language, Computation and Cognitition [(LaCC) Lab](https://lacclab.github.io/).
 My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.